sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>Gratitude bestows reverence, allowing us to encounter everyday epiphanies, those transcendent moments of awe that change forever how we experience life and the world.</h3 quote>
+<h3 quote align='center'>Gradually it occurred to me that we spend a great deal of life asleep and that dreams are little narratives, little stories.</h3 quote>

 ---